Skip to Content

 How Long Do Bed Bug Bites Last?

-how long do bed bug bites last
+Hand with bed bug bites

 The duration of bed bug bites can vary from person to person, depending on individual reactions, the severity of the infestation, and the effectiveness of treatment.
 Bed bug bites typically last for a few days to a few weeks, and in some cases, even longer.
 Here's how long bed bug bites may last: